Iveco Zeta: Development

 It was originally sold with either Fiat or OM badging, with a number indicating the gross tonnage (OM 50-100).
 The range was thus from 5 to 10 t.
 It was essentially just a restyling of the earlier S-series.
 In France it was marketed by Unic (part of Fiat since 1966 and merged with Iveco in 1975), in Germany as a Magirus-Deutz (with air-cooled Deutz engines), and in Switzerland as a Saurer-OM or Saurer-Fiat, also available with a Saurer engine.
 The range then gradually began using the unified Iveco name in 1979 (retaining a hyphenated "OM" or "Fiat" during the transition).
 This process was finished by 1982.
 After Iveco took over Ford's European truck operations in 1986, the Zeta appeared with combined Ford and Iveco badging in the United Kingdom.
 Even after the Iveco nameplate gained prominency (center grille), secondary "Fiat" or "Magirus" or other badging still appeared in the bottom left corner of the grille, depending on the market.

 The Zeta was issued in a myriad configurations, as it had to replace a variety of existing truck lines from several different producers.
-Originally three different engines and four different wheelbases were offered.
+Originally, three different engines and four different wheelbases options were offered.
 Single or double cabins as well as a number of van models with an available raised roof were available.
 A tilting cab was offered on the 7.9 ton "79" and was standard on heavier models.
 The range received a light facelift and model shuffle in 1979.
 Later more engines were added, as well as models which were tailored to suit various local markets.
 Iveco's naming system during the Zeta's production consisted of two sets of numbers divided by a period: the first digits reflected the gross vehicle weight (GVW) in hundreds of kilograms, while the second set reflected the power in tens of horsepower.
 Thus, a five-tonner with the 100 PS engine carries 50.10 badging.
-There was also a tractor unit version of the 50.10 available.
+A tractor unit version of the 50.10 was also available.